adamsanaglo/pulp_deb/docs/admin/cli/publish.md

 ### Azure Artifacts

-In order to upload and publish to the Compute-PMC feed, you'll need to be a feed Contributor, Owner, or Administrator.
-By default the PMC team in ADO has Owner access to the Azure Artifact feed.
-If you are not on the PMC team or wish to customize your role/permissions, visit [the feed permissions setting page](https://msazure.visualstudio.com/One/_artifacts/feed/Compute-PMC/settings/permissions).

-When you upload to the feed, you'll need to use your username and a password.
+In order to access our Azure Artifacts feed, you'll need to use your username and a password.
 The password is a Personal Access token that can be acquired at
 <https://msazure.visualstudio.com/_usersSettings/tokens>.
 The token will need the permission to
-read/write/manage packages.
+read packages.

+Alternatively, you can use artifacts-keyring to authenticate to Azure Artifacts.
+You'll need to have dotnet installed though.
+More information at <https://pypi.org/project/artifacts-keyring/>

+In order to manage packages in the Compute-PMC feed, you'll need to be a feed Contributor, Owner, or Administrator.
+By default the PMC team in ADO has Owner access to the Azure Artifact feed.
+If you are not on the PMC team or wish to customize your role/permissions, visit [the feed permissions setting page](https://msazure.visualstudio.com/One/_artifacts/feed/Compute-PMC/settings/permissions).

 ### packages.microsoft.com